 For many expecting mothers, planning a baby shower is one of the most exciting parts of being pregnant.
 It’s the last big hurrah before the impending due date—an opportunity for the mama-to-be to gather all of her loved ones under the same roof to celebrate her little one and stock up on much-needed baby items.

-But due to ongoing social distancing because of coronavirus, many mothers-to-be are now choosing to throw virtual baby showers this year.
-While the idea of a virtual baby shower may initially be a disappointment, we promise that it can be just as special as an in-person event!
+But when friends and family live distantly and cannot make the trip, a virtual baby shower can be just as special as an in-person event!
 Read on for a simple guide on how to throw a virtual baby shower that everyone will love.

 Create an Intimate Guest List